dekoding/heartbroken/README.md

 That would be a damn shame, wouldn't it?

 It would be even worse if someone programmed a bot to do this automatically at random intervals.

+# Plans
+It would be such a shame if this repo contained scripts (in more than one language) for accomplishing everything above.